PUREFORM

 quite likely many others.

-These options are fairly self explanatory and can be played as a novel way of potentially making money
+These options are fairly self explanatory and can be played as a novel way of having a fun wager or potentially making money.

 ooo000ooo

-So there you have it. a baker's dozen of major areas in which Betfair is different
+So there you have it.
+14 major areas in which Betfair is different

 from the traditional wagering model and why the betting exchange approach